movementlabsxyz/movement-hack/README.md

 ### As a template
 To use this repository as a template for setting up a `movement` project, run `cargo generate -a movement-dev/movemnt-hack`.

-## Working with this repository
+## Working on this repository
-- The easiest way to work with this repository, whether for contributions or your own fork, is to leverage the `devcontainer` [extension](https://code.visualstudio.com/docs/devcontainers/containers) in VsCode and use the `maintainer` container.
+- The easiest way to work on this repository, whether for contributions or your own fork, is to leverage the `devcontainer` [extension](https://code.visualstudio.com/docs/devcontainers/containers) in VsCode and use the `maintainer` container.
 - Within the `maintainer` container, to serve the `mdBook` use call `mdbook serve` from the `book` directory.